Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Higher order derivations and differential operators

 analogous to (iv) and (v) above, need not hold.
-As an example, take $A$ to be a $d$-dimensional \hbox{$\bbk$-vector} space with trivial multiplication.
+As an example, take $A$ to be a $d$-dimensional \hbox{$\bbk$-vector} space 6{placed in degree zero} with trivial multiplication.
 Then $\Psi^1_\nabla = 0$ for arbitrary $\nabla$, so \redukcem{\dif 0} is, by definition, the space of all linear endomorphisms $A \to A$, i.e.\ the algebra of $d \times d$ matrices $M_d(\bfk)$.
 If $d \geq 2$, $M_d(\bfk)$ is non-commutative, therefore